 This article will briefly cover the Ancient Athenian Greek City States timeline, culture, being the birthplace of democracy, the Parthenon, and Modern Athens.

 Ancient Greece is many people’s favorite area of history to study.
 With all of the myths and stories, the locations themselves sometimes get lost.
-Greece was a mixture of various city-states that shared cultural and religious similarities and existed from 1200 – 900 BCE to 600 CE.
+Greece was a mixture of various city-states that shared cultural and religious similarities and existed from 1200 – 900 BCE and until 600 Cain one form or another.

 These cities would have different aspects that would make each of them Unique.
 Athens was one of these cities but set itself apart by gaining power, influence, and wealth within Ancient Greece.
 It promoted many ideas and values we still hold dear in our modern Democracies.